Pigius/avp-cli/README.md

 The tool provides the following actions:

+- Make an authorization decision
+- Make an authorization decision with Cognito Identity Token
 - Use prepared scenarios
 - List all policy stores
 - Create a policy store